aantonelli94/GWOP/README.md

 **Description**

+The codes in this repository support the results in arXiv:2104.01897.

 The codes in this repo investigate the situation in which multiple gravitational-waves overlapping signals (**GWOP**) are present in a GW data stream (a situation of relevance to 2G/3G ground-based detectors, and the spaceborne LISA mission).
 The aim is to provide metrics to assess the biases on the parameters of a source of interest in the presence of confusion noise from other resolved or unresolved sources.

 The repo contains three main folders: